IRS Form SS-8 Instructions

 Line 2

-Who provides the worker with prospective customer leads?
+Is the worker provided with prospective customer leads?
+If Yes, who provides these leads?

 Line 3